 B1.
-Institutional Enrollment-Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Institutional Enrollment-Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
+Note: Report students formerly designated as "first professional" in the graduate cells.